SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference.md

 ### Configuration Location

-All Sumo Logic preconfigured components are stored in the `sumologic.yaml` file.
+All Sumo Logic preconfigured components are stored in `sumologic.yaml` file.
 This file is managed by the installation script and should never be changed manually.

 * It is recommended to maintain the configuration of all reusable components in `conf.d/common.yaml`.
 * Specific configurations should be grouped by pipelines in meaningfully named files in the `conf.d` directory.